 Originally trained and certified as a Bradley Method instructor, Jessica found that her philosophies evolved and broadened as she taught and attended births.
 In 2008, she transferred her affiliation to Lamaze International, and began teaching her independent course, 'The Best of Natural Birth.'
 Yes, Lamaze!
 It was an amazing discovery to realize that the organization had transformed into such an excellent, evidence-based resource (you might be surprised to hear that Lamaze no longer teaches or advocates for scripted breathing patterns).
 In 2013, Jessica was named as a fellow of the Academy of Certified Childbirth Educators.
 That honor recognizes those who have made "significant contributions to childbirth education and efforts to promote safe and healthy birth through evidence-based practice."
 In 2014, she was one of 11 educators from around the world invited to Washington, D.C. to become part of Lamaze International's first cohort of independent trainers.
 In 2015, she will begin training new childbirth instructors to make a difference for families in their own communities.

 Jessica is the owner of Birth Kalamazoo.
-Along with her Lamaze credentials, she is also certified as a doula by DONA International, and she attends many of her students' births.
+Along with her Lamaze credentials, she is also certified as an advanced birth doula by DONA International.
+She has attended many of her students' births.
 Because she is so often with women during birth, Jessica can speak knowledgeably about what to expect with various midwives and doctors.
 The University of Michigan has commissioned her to teach labor support trainings to their midwifery students and birth center nurses.
 After training in 2009 with world-renowned doula Penny Simkin, Jessica now trains new doulas from around the world as a DONA-Approved Birth Doula Trainer.

 Jessica has spoken at a number of national conferences about doula work and childbirth education.
 She is a published researcher, having co-authored a study about women who choose home birth after a previous hospital birth experience.
 Jessica offers business consulting to other educators and doulas.
 A widely published writer, she publishes an e-newsletter about natural birth (subscribe) and her writing has appeared in print and online in a wide variety of regional, national and international venues.
+She is the editor of the International Doula magazine.
 Her communication skills inform and enrich her teaching.

 An experienced events planner, Jessica is the founder and organizer of the annual Kzoo Baby & Family Expo, a free event that connects families with area resources and an afternoon of fun.
 She has served in leadership roles on the boards of directors of DONA International, Goodwill Industries, Girl Scouts of Glowing Embers (now Girl Scouts Heart of Michigan), Professional Women Communicators, the Kalamazoo Area Women's Festival and Friends of Michigan Midwives.